 The consumer packaged goods industry has used scan-based trading technology over several years to share information between the supplier and retailer.
 An extension of this technology allows the retailer to pay the supplier when the consumer purchases the goods rather than at the time they are delivered to the retailer.
 Consequently, revenue is not recognized until the product is purchased by the consumer.
 This technology is referred to as pay-by-scan ("PBS").
 During 2001, there was a sharp increase in the use of scan-based trading.
-In response to this demand, the company began a pilot program in fiscal 2001, working with certain retailers to develop the technology to execute PBS.
+The company began a pilot program in fiscal 1999, working with certain retailers to develop the technology to execute PBS.
 The company believes it is a baked foods industry leader in PBS and is aggressively working with its larger customers, such as Wal-Mart, Winn-Dixie, Kroger and Food Lion, to expand the use of PBS.
-In fiscal 2006, the company recorded approximately \$477.3 million in sales through PBS.
-The company estimates that by the end of fiscal 2007, it will have approximately \$525.0 million in PBS sales.
+In fiscal 2007, the company recorded approximately \$539.1 million in sales through PBS.
+The company estimates that by the end of fiscal 2008, it will have approximately \$593.0 million in PBS sales.
 See Note 2 of Notes to Consolidated Financial Statements of this Form 10-K for additional information.